PrincyGautam/PrincyGautam/README.md

 - ✔️ I have experience in - **data analysis, process automation and workflows**

-- 🙂 Apart from my research interests **I'm into sports and event management tasks**
+- 🙂 Apart from my professional life **I'm into sports and event management tasks**

 - 📫 How to reach me: **princyg561@gmail.com**